 There’s a lot to like about Figure, but there are also some drawbacks to consider.
-Here are some to know before you apply.
+Here are some things to know before you apply.

 - Fast funding time: You can get approved for a HELOC with Figure in as little as five minutes and get your money in as little as five days.

-- Light on fees: Figure does charge an origination fee of 0 percent to 4.99 percent of your initial draw.
+- Minimal fees: Figure charges an origination fee of 0 percent to 4.99 percent of your initial draw.
 However, there are no appraisal fees, annual fees, late fees or prepayment penalties.